Arguability/bookmarklets/.github/CONTRIBUTING.md

 The aim of this repository is:

-  - To provide a README.md and assorted documents anyone can copy and paste, into their project
+  - To provide a global/semi-global utility tools to any browser that suppports web JavaScript execution
   - The content is usable by someone who hasn't written something like this before
   - Foster a culture of respect and gratitude in the open source